gsaverill/RepData_PeerAssessment1/PA1_template.md

 }
 ```

-With the missing step counts replaced, make a histogram of the total number
+With the missing step counts replaced, we'll make a histogram of the total
-of steps taken each day for the case with imputed missing values.
+number of steps taken each day for the case with imputed missing values.

 ```r